-Also, we examined the effect of each Hessian matrices $\bold{H}_s$ and $\bold{H}_r$ separately.
-Figure \ref{Overthrust_estimates}e shows the result of EGN only using $\bold{H}_r$ and Figure \ref{Overthrust_estimates}f is obtained by only using $\bold{H}_s$.
-Since the same number of sources and receivers were used at the surface, both $\bold{H}_s$ and $\bold{H}_r$ have similar effect in this example and both generated high-resolution models.
-However, from the associated convergence curves (Figure \ref{Overthrust_conv}) we can see that $\bold{H}_r$ better fitted low frequencies while $\bold{H}_s$ attained lower misfit at high frequencies but when both of this matrices is used by EGN an improved misfit is obtained at both low and high frequencies.

-Also, we observe that $\bold{H}_s$ may be a better alternative of the traditional pseudo-Hessian matrix \citep{Shin_2001_IAP}.
-The former is formed by $\S\S^T$ and properly removes the effect of the Hessian from the source dimension of the data residuals while the latter is a diagonal matrix formed by $\sum_{i=1}^{N_s}\vert \S_{ij}\vert^2$ and simply scales the gradient.
-By comparing Figures \ref{Overthrust_estimates}c and f we can see that $\bold{H}_s$ is more effective.
+Furthermore, we examined the effect of each Hessian matrix $\bold{H}_s$ and $\bold{H}_r$ separately.
+Figure \ref{Overthrust_estimates}e shows the result obtained by EGN using only $\bold{H}_r$, while Figure \ref{Overthrust_estimates}f is obtained using only $\bold{H}_s$.
+In this example, since the same number of sources and receivers were used at the surface, both $\bold{H}_s$ and $\bold{H}_r$ have a similar effect and generate high-resolution models.
+However, from the associated convergence curves (Figure \ref{Overthrust_conv}), we observe that $\bold{H}_r$ better fits low frequencies, while $\bold{H}_s$ achieves a lower misfit at high frequencies.
+When both matrices are used by EGN, an improved misfit is obtained at both low and high frequencies.
+Moreover, we find that $\bold{H}_s$ may be a better alternative to the traditional pseudo-Hessian matrix \citep{Shin_2001_IAP}. $\bold{H}_s$ is formed by $\S\S^T$ and properly removes the effect of the Hessian from the source dimension of the data residuals, while the pseudo-Hessian matrix uses the diagonal of this matrix and simply scales the gradient.
+By comparing Figures \ref{Overthrust_estimates}c and f, we can see that $\bold{H}_s$ is more effective.